Ynot-Workshop/y_core/README.md

 - Built-in multicharacter
 - Built-in queue system for full servers
 - Logger system
-- Persistent player vehicles (not what it sounds like since the qbox team is incompetent)
 - Exports (a lot of them)

 ## Modules